pulse2percept/pulse2percept/doc/topics/units.rst

 .. versionadded:: 0.10.0

-Every number in pulse2percept stands for a physical quantity: a current, a duration, a distance on the retina, a position in the visual field.
+Many numbers in pulse2percept stand for physical quantities: a current, a duration, a distance on the retina, or a position in the visual field.
 The :py:mod:`~pulse2percept.units` module lets you say which, so that the library can check you meant it: